 Indiana State Flag

-The Indiana state flag is the official banner representing Indiana.
+The Indiana state flag serves as the official flag of Indiana.
 A field of dark blue covers the entire flag.
-A gold torch appears at the center with rays radiating outward.
+A gold torch appears at the center with rays radiating outward, and the design is included on the list of U.S. state flags.

 Nineteen five-pointed stars surround the torch.
 Thirteen stars form an outer ring.
 Five stars form an inner half-circle below the torch.
 One large star sits above the torch.
 The word Indiana appears in a half-circle above the large star.

 The Indiana state flag represents liberty and enlightenment through the torch symbol.
 The rays around the torch represent the far-reaching influence of these ideals.
-The design celebrates Indiana's role in the Union and its values of freedom.
+The design celebrates Indiana's role in the Union and its values of freedom, themes also reflected in Indiana's nickname history.

 The 19 stars represent Indiana's position as the 19th state to join the United States.
 The 13 outer stars symbolize the original Thirteen Colonies.
 The five inner stars represent the next five states admitted: Vermont, Kentucky, Tennessee, Ohio, and Louisiana.
 The large star above the torch represents Indiana.

 Indiana became the 19th state on December 11, 1816.
 The state had no official flag for its first 69 years.
 In 1885, each state was asked to dedicate a flag for the Washington Monument.
 Indiana lacked a state flag, so the government authorized Eliza Callis, the State Librarian, to produce the first Indiana state flag.
-This flag depicted the seal of Indiana wrapped in an oak leaf wreath.
+This flag depicted the seal of Indiana wrapped in an oak leaf wreath, with statehood context also tracked in states and capital cities reference data.

 In 1901, the Indiana General Assembly passed Senate Bill 239, making the flag of the United States the official state flag of Indiana.
 Governor Winfield Durbin signed the bill into law on March 9, 1901.
 This arrangement remained in statute until it was superseded by standardization of the Indiana state flag in 1955.